snowplow/advanced-analytics-web-accelerator/content/tracking/tracking_2.md

 ```

-Add the 2 plugins to your tracker intance.
+Add the 2 plugins to your tracker instance.

 ```javascript